Yazaar/StreamElements-Recovery/README.md

 1. A user with moderator privileges or higher heads over to the channel to recover
 2. Types "/user StreamElements" (capitalization does not matter) to open up the bots profile
 3. Clicks on the messages tab
 4. Scroll up until plenty of messages are loaded, the current date should be written.
-Make sure this is 4:th of November 2019 but preferably earlier for less future work
+Make sure this is 4:th of November 2019 (at least)
 5. Rightclick a message, or anything really, click "inspect".
 Or use a keyboard shortcut (F12) (CTRL + SHIFT + I)
 6. Click "Console" found close to the top
 7. Paste the following, all messages should get marked: "document.querySelector('.message').parentElement.parentElement.innerHTML"